At least 11 dead in Texas, Oklahoma and Arkansas after severe weather roars across region

-AUSTIN, Texas (AP) — Powerful storms killed at least nine people and left a wide trail of destruction Sunday across Texas, Oklahoma and Arkansas after obliterating homes and destroying a truck stop where drivers took shelter during the latest deadly weather to strike the central U.S.
+VALLEY VIEW, Texas (AP) — Powerful storms killed at least 11 people and left a wide trail of destruction Sunday across Texas, Oklahoma and Arkansas after obliterating homes and destroying a truck stop where drivers took shelter during the latest deadly weather to strike the central U.S.

-Five of the deaths were in Texas, near the Oklahoma border, where a tornado Saturday night plowed through a rural area near a mobile home park, officials said.
+Seven deaths were reported in Cooke County, Texas, near the Oklahoma border, where a tornado Saturday night plowed through a rural area near a mobile home park, officials said.
 Storms also caused damage in Oklahoma, where guests at an outdoor wedding were injured.
 Tens of thousands of residents were without power across the region.

 “It’s just a trail of debris left.
 The devastation is pretty severe,” Cooke County Sheriff Ray Sappington told The Associated Press.